 - Unexplained weight loss

-In addition to the physical side effects, there are also some behavioral changes associated with teen heroin use.
+In addition to the physical side effects, some behavioral changes are associated with teen heroin use.
 These include:

 - Avoiding eye contact